Spread the love

 celebrating-chinese-compo-pass

-Although marks will still be deducted for expression, at least your marker can do away with the guesswork and understand your composition a bit better.
-When your compo makes a bit more sense, it’s going to score slightly better.
+Marks will still be deducted for your expression, but at least your marker can do away with the guesswork and understand your composition a bit better.
+When your compo makes more sense, you’re more likely to score slightly better.

-How to increase your chances of passing with the right words:
+How to pass your Chinese compo by knowing the right words:

-The easiest trick to solve this problem is to learn how to write the Chinese characters that you don’t know.
+If you’re facing the problem of not being able to write the correct Chinese characters, the easiest way to solve this problem is to learn how to write the Chinese characters that you don’t know.

-And how do you know what words you don’t know?
+How do you know the words that you don’t know?

-Check out this checklist that I’ve created for my school kids to help them prepare for their Chinese composition exam.
-It covers all the common Chinese words you need to know in order to describe common scenarios in any Chinese compo.
+Here’s a useful checklist that I’ve created for my class to prepare them for their Chinese composition exam.
+This wordlist covers all the common Chinese words you need to know in order to write common Chinese compo topics.
+Mastering all the words in this list will definitely help you write a better compo and pass your exam.

 How to pass Chinese compo with better expression

-Learn common sentence structures in Chinese.
-Then use them to describe the events that are happening in your Chinese composition writings.
-Don’t underestimate these simple sentences.
-They’ll greatly decrease your chances of making grammatical errors and improve your overall compo scores.
+Learn common sentence structures in Chinese. and then practise using them to describe the events in your Chinese composition writings.
+Short and simple sentences will decrease your chances of making grammatical errors significantly and improve your overall compo scores.

 How to pass your compo by picking the right points: